How to Fix It Looks Like You Don't Have Permission to Save Changes to This File

 Here’s how you can use this software to recover your favorite photos.

 Once you download and install Tenorshare 4DDiG Windows Data Recovery the home interface will be as seen below.
-Here selects the drive from where you want to recover your photos and click “Start”.
-Then select the file types you want to scan and click “Scan selected file types” to begin.
+Here selects the drive from where you want to recover your photos and click “Scan” to proceed.

 Once the scan starts, you will find that many files start to appear such as deleted files, Existing files and so on.
 You can stop when you locate the files that you were trying to find.